pgaulon/pgaulon.github.io/2025-02-09-clamav-pua-signatures.md

 In order to reproduce the example, we need:
  - a valid PDF
- - using `/OpenAction` and more that 100 characters before the 1st occurence of `/JavaScript`
+ - using `/OpenAction` and more than 100 characters before the 1st occurence of `/JavaScript`

 Using [pypdf](https://pypdf.readthedocs.io/en/stable/modules/PdfWriter.html), the following program generates such file